gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

 #### Step-1: Create a playbook to print structured output from the show interface brief commnad

-- Make sure to change the host IP address to match your R2 IOS-XRv IP address.
+- Make sure to update the host ip address inside the playbook to be match your R2 XRv router IP address.

 ```
 cisco@ansible-controller:~$ vi p34-ntc-xr-interfaces.yml